 Dear family and friends,

-Can you believe it, November is over and I am quickly approaching my one-year mark of being a missionary (Jan.
+Jan.
 5 evening was when I was set apart) and I have realized that there is so much that I have to be thankful for.
 More than anything else, this year has taught me how much I love my family.
 They have supported me with every phase of life and have been there when everything seemed to work out perfectly and have also supported me when I decide to do something extremely different than I ever thought and serve a mission.
 They have supported me through emails, letters, getting me ready for this mission, loving me throughout my entire life; I have never known anything else than the feelings of love from them.

 Without more than a breath difference, I am also extremely thankful for the friends that I have been fortunate enough to make.
 With family, I won the jackpot, with friends, I have tried to earn your respect and love slowly and surely throughout my life.
 You are very important to me and have helped me also through the thick and thin.
 It is really humbling, when all is said and done, because I am so indebted to everyone's love and kindness more than I can ever really explain.
 The most that I can really say is thank you for everything that you have done.
 Even my companions have been amazing--I feel so thankful for it all.